brandonnadell/s1-t2-music-queue/docs/DEPLOY.md

 ## step 2: npm install
 - make sure you are in the files main directory and type npm install
-- make sure to fix all dependency issues

 ## step 3: Setting up Auth0
 - create .env from .env.SAMPLE by typing the following: